gh0st-work/videocalls_js/README.md

 **Video chat via WebSocket + WebRTC**

-A simple basic implementation of a video chat in JavaScript, no extra stuff, clean code
+A simple basic implementation of a video chat in JavaScript, no extra stuff, clean code.

+You just need the WebSocket server logic (I use Django 3 + channels + daphne) and styles for all this stuff.

 Use **initializeVideoCall()** to run